paradedb/paradedb/pg_analytics/README.md

 ### Column-Oriented Storage

-Regular Postgres tables, known as heap tables, organize data by row.
-While this makes sense for operational data, it means that analytics queries over large tables require separate reads of every row, which is expensive.
-As a result, most dedicated analytics (i.e. OLAP) databases organize data by column such that a single read can see many rows at once.
+Regular Postgres tables, known as heap tables, are row-oriented.
+While this makes sense for operational data, it is inefficient for analytical queries, which often scan a large amount of data from a subset of the columns in a table.
+As a result, most dedicated analytical (i.e. OLAP) database systems use a column-oriented layout so that scans only need to access the data from the relevant columns.
+Column-oriented systems have other advantages for analytics such as improved compression and are more amenable to vectorized execution.

 ### Vectorized Query Execution